 You have two sciatic nerves that run from the base of your spine, down through the buttocks, underneath the piriformis (a key external hip rotator), down the back of your thighs, and all the way into your heels and soles of your feet.
 Sciatica1 refers to tenderness or compression of the sciatic nerve.

 The first thing to do if you experience this type of pain is to visit a doctor to determine the cause of sciatica in your specific case.
-If the root cause is one of the two most common—a herniated disc or tight hips, specifically tight external hip rotators, the following five yoga poses can offer some relief.

-Hug both knees into your chest and rock a little side to side.
+To release: Take a deep breath in, exhale, and drop you leg.
+After completing the pose on each side, hug both knees into your chest and rock a little side to side.

 Dead pigeon stretches the deep external hip rotators, including the piriformis.
 In many cases of sciatica, the piriformis is what's putting pressure on the sciatic nerve and causing your pain.

+How to: Rest your hands by your sides, palms facedown for bridge pose.
+Walk your feet back until your fingertips graze your heels, and check that your feet are hip-width apart and parallel.
+Take a breath here.
 Inhale, press into your heels, and lift your hips all the way up.
 Exhale, relax into the pose.
 If you can, roll your shoulders underneath you, interlace your fingers, straighten your arms, and press your little fingers into the mat or bed.
 Lift your chest up and back as you draw your lower abs in.
 Take slow, deep, and even breaths at the top of the pose.
 If you feel compression at your lower back, lower your hips, curl your tailbone under, and release your inner thighs down to make space at your lower back.
 Hold the pose for 3 to 5 breaths.